SuwonLee-KMU/SuwonLee-KMU.github.io/docs/CV.md

 **A Study on Control System Using Strapdown Seeker with Multi-division Field-of-View**, February 2019-December 2019, supported by High-speed Vehicle Research Center of the Agency for Defense Development.

 **A Study on Trajectory Generation and Improved Guidance/Control System for Precision Guided Munition**, March 2017-December 2019, supported by LIG Nex1 Corporation.

+**A Study on Mission Trajectory Design for Unpowered Precision Guided Munition**, March 2016-December 2016, supported by LIG Nex1 Corporation.

 **Development of Guidance, Navigation, and Control Algorithms and Corresponding Source Code for Experimental Lunar Orbiter**, March 2015-June 2017, supported by National Research Foundation of Korea.